-- Use turn signals to warn others of your turn. - Slow down smoothly, change gears as needed to keep power, but do not coast unsafely.
+Take foot off accelerator.
+Slow down smoothly with no lugging of engine, change gears as needed to keep power, but do not coast unsafely.
+Break smoothly and evenly.
 Unsafe coasting occurs when your vehicle is out of gear (clutch depressed or gearshift in neutral) for more than the length of your vehicle.